EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 }
 ```

-What if we now need to update the first name?
+What if we now need to update his address?

 ```bash
 cleos push action addressbook upsert '["josh", "Joshua A", "Market St", "San Francisco, CA", 123456]' -p josh
 ```

-You should get the following result by repeating the last cleos command:
+You should get the following result by repeating the previous `cleos get table` command:

 ```json
 {